foundry-rs/foundry/README.md

 curl https://raw.githubusercontent.com/gakonst/foundry/master/forgeup/install | bash && forgeup
 ```

-Run the above command to get forgeup, the Foundry toolchain installer, and use it to install the latest `forge` and `cast` binaries.
+Just get forgeup, the Foundry toolchain installer, and use it to install the latest `forge` and `cast` binaries.

 Advanced ways to use `forgeup` and other documentation can be found in the [forgeup package](./forgeup/README.md).
 Happy forging!